odrnk/bookmarkext/docs/initial_plan.md

 }
 ```
 - delete all parent tags of the tag
+- delete all child tags of the tag
 - delete all records from `bookmark_tag` table where `tag_id = "<tag_id>"`
 - delete all bookmarks of the tag